rancher/docs/content/rke/v0.1.x/en/quick-start-guide/_index.md

 ## Prepare the Nodes for the Kubernetes cluster

-The Kubernetes cluster components are launched using Docker on a Linux machine.
+The Kubernetes cluster components are launched using Docker on a Linux distro.
 You can use any Linux you want, as long as you can install Docker on it.

-The most commonly used OS is the current Ubuntu LTS release, 16.04.
-Kubernetes runs integration tests on the following Docker versions: `1.11.2` to `1.13.1`, and `17.03.x`.
-We follow these tested Docker versions by marking them as supported.
+As Kubernetes only supports  Docker `1.11.2` to `1.13.1`, and `17.03.x`, RKE also supports the same Docker versions.

 ### Install Docker

-You can either follow the [Docker installation](https://docs.docker.com/install/) instructions or you can use one of Rancher's [install scripts](https://github.com/rancher/install-docker) to install Docker.
+You can either follow the [Docker installation](https://docs.docker.com/install/) instructions or use one of Rancher's [install scripts](https://github.com/rancher/install-docker) to install Docker.

 Docker Version   | Install Script |
 ----------|------------------